netbek/dw-analytics/docs/ops.md

 ## CLI

-The Prefect CLI container has 3 CLIs:
+The CLI container has 3 CLIs:

 - `dbt`: the entire dbt CLI
 - `prefect`: the entire Prefect CLI